-The use of cell phones, pagers, or any other electronic devices in a manner that causes a disruption in the classroom, library, or other college facilities is prohibited.
+The use of cell phones, pagers, or any other electronic devices in a manner that causes a disruption in the classroom, library, or other college facilities is prohibited unless permitted by the faculty member.

 Falsification of Records

 No student shall alter, counterfeit, forge, or cause to be altered, counterfeited, or forged any record, form, or document used by the College.